 Poplar is a decidedly white-collar city, with fully 89.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Poplar is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Poplar who work in maintenance occupations (28.26%), healthcare suport services (15.76%), and teaching (8.70%).

-As is often the case in a small city, Poplar doesn't have a public transportation system that people use for their commute.
+Poplar is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Poplar in 2022 was $18,211, which is low income relative to Montana and the nation.
 This equates to an annual income of $72,844 for a family of four.
 However, Poplar contains both very wealthy and poor people as well.
 Poplar also has one of the higher rates of people living in poverty in the nation, with 33.28% of its population below the federal poverty line.